 Cautions and Risks:

 It is important to discuss massage therapy with your physician prior to scheduling.
 Potential risks or indications of the need to avoid massage may be any current infections, low white blood cell count, low platelet count, high risk of fractures, current skin breakdown, current or suspected blood clots, reactions or sensitivities to lotions or massage oils.
 We also ask avoidance of scheduling massage within 24hrs before or after a PET scan.

-Each patient’s massage is designed for their specific needs, taking in to account their condition, symptoms, treatment type, and response to treatment.
-Many massage and bodywork modalities are available:
+Each patient’s massage is designed for their specific needs while taking into account their condition, symptoms, treatment type, and response to treatment.
+Many massage and bodywork modalities are available including:

 - Relaxing Swedish Massage

 Cost: $45/hr for patients & caregivers, $60/hr for outside clients